Saving Searches, Setting up Alerts and Updating the Searches

 EQUATOR Reporting guidelines for main study types.
 Available at: https://www.equator-network.org/

-The principle tool for the management of large volumes of bibliographic references is EndNote.
-EndNote enables the import of references from all databases, de-duplication, the sharing of references by topic.
+Reference management software is used to create a reference database to organise, store and share references, as well as generating bibliographies for papers, books and theses.
+Examples include Mendeley, RefWorks and Zotero.
+One of the most common reference management tools is EndNote.
+EndNote enables the import of references from all bibliographic databases, de-duplication, the sharing of references by topic.
 EndNote facilitates the annotation of references for inclusion or exclusion in the scanning phase of reviews.
 RCSI has a general licence for desktop copies of EndNote for all users.

-Some of these utilities are free to download, some are for one off purchase, some are subscription based.
+Some of these utilities are free to download, some are for one off purchase and some are subscription based.
 Tools may require sophisticated statistical and data analysis support and the advice of experienced researchers should always be sought.
+The Data Science Centre in RCSI provide statistical support to RCSI researchers.
 RCSI as an institution does not provide direct support or financing for systematic review applications or utilities.

 Some of the more widely used systematic review applications include the following:

 Covidence is an online systematic review program developed by, and for, systematic reviewers.
 It can import citations from reference managers like EndNote, facilitate the screening of abstracts and full-text, populate risk of bias tables, assist with data extraction, and export to all common formats.
+The software does not support statistical analyses.
 Covidence is a core component of Cochrane's review production toolkit; learn more at the Covidence support centre. (https://support.covidence.org/help)

-RevMan 5 was developed for preparing and maintaining Cochrane Reviews and it facilitates preparation of protocols and full reviews, including text composition, characteristics of studies, comparison tables, and study data.
+RevMan 5 was developed for writing Cochrane Reviews and it facilitates preparation of protocols and full reviews, including text composition, characteristics of studies, comparison tables, and study data.
 It can perform meta-analysis of the data entered, and present the results graphically.
 RevMan also presents templates to write reviews of diagnostic test accuracy studies, reviews of studies of methodology and overviews of reviews.
+Data and references can be extracted from Covidence into RevMan.
 Offline, desktop version free to download: more from Cochrane https://community.cochrane.org/help/tools-and-software/revman-5

-Rayyan is a free web application to facilitate authors in sharing, reviewing and rating studies. https://rayyan.qcri.org
+Rayyan is a free web application to facilitate authors in sharing, reviewing and rating studies. https://rayyan.qcri.org.
+This tool is for citation screening only and does not support populating risk of bias tables, data extraction or statistical analyses.